server-os/server-image/man/usr/share/man/man8/piadm.8.md

         be issued but the new PI will be activated anyway.

-        `activate` and `assign` are synonyms, for those used to other distros' `beadm`, or Triton's `sdcadm platform`, respectively.
+        `activate` and `assign` are synonyms, for those used to other distros' `beadm`, or ServerOS's `sdcadm platform`, respectively.

-        This command is disallowed on Triton Compute Nodes.
+        This command is disallowed on ServerOS Compute Nodes.

       piadm avail